 VN (Chicago Convention - s 86(4)) Iran UKUT 303 (IAC)

-In 2011, Grace was part of a legal team, led by Michael Mansfield QC, advising and assisting a legal team in Canada supporting the challenge by indigenous people there to a fracking project, known as the tar sands projects.
-She maintains her interest in this challenge and Campaign; see here.
+Grace was part of a legal team, led by Michael Mansfield QC, advising and assisting a legal team in Canada supporting the challenge by indigenous people there to the tar sands fracking project.
+She maintains her interest in this challenge and campaign.

 She is a volunteer supervisor for the immigration law clinic at Exeter University.